tbvanderwoude/grid_util/README.md

 # grid_util
-Collection of utility constructs like grids, points, rectangles, etc.
+Collection of utility constructs like grids, points, rectangles, etc. All are geared towards a 2D grid with integer coordinates, as you might find.